 Employers who pressure staff not to self-isolate will also be liable for the fines, which can increase to £10,000 for repeated or the most serious breaches.

-Practical help is available to support people through the two week self-isolation period.
+Practical help is available to support people through the self-isolation period.

 Single point of contact